Permira: Operations

 Permira owns businesses in several countries worldwide.
 Permira Holdings Limited, which has its registered office in St Peter Port, Guernsey, is the holding company for the group.
-Operations are managed from the headquarters in London; it also has offices in major business and financial centres, including Frankfurt, for example.
+Operations are managed from the headquarters in London; it also has offices in major business and financial centres, including Frankfurt.

 Permira is organised as a partnership and is owned by most of its senior management.
-The group operates under the supervision of the executive board, which comprises Kurt Björklund (Managing Partner), three other partners and four non-executive directors.
+The group operates under the supervision of the executive board, which includes Kurt Björklund, who is Managing Partner.

 Investments

 Permira advises buyouts, growth funds, equity funds, and credit funds that operate independently of the holding company.
-The funds are backed by institutional investors, including banks, insurance companies, pension funds, asset managers and high net worth individuals.
+The funds are backed by, among others, institutional investors.

 Permira targets companies around the world with proven growth prospects, often in partnership with management.
 Permira seeks to enhance the value of businesses over the medium to long term, for example through spin-offs, mergers and acquisitions, and organic growth.
 A common exit strategy for Permira is the sale of companies to other companies or public offerings.

 Permira focuses on the technology, consumer, services, and healthcare sectors.
-High-profile investments include Acuity Knowledge Partners, Clearwater Analytics, Engel & Völkers, McAfee, Neuraxpharm, Reorg, TeamViewer, Zendesk and Squarespace.
+High-profile investments include Acuity Analytics, Clearwater Analytics, Engel & Völkers, McAfee, Neuraxpharm, Reorg, Squarespace, TeamViewer, and Zendesk.